aydindev0/COMP0182-Real-world-Multi-agent-Systems/Lab_0/lab_zero.md

 Open VMWare Fusion, on the top-left corner, select New:
 ![image.png](imgs/img1.png)

 Drag the .iso file you just downloaded here.
-Follow the instructions, you don't need to change any settings.
+Follow the instructions, it is recommended that you chose at least 50 GB for Hard Disk size.

 ![image.png](imgs/img2.png)